If you break down

 - Listen to your radio for instructions from the tunnel operator.

 If you see a breakdown

-- Slow down to about 30km/h below the posted speed limit
+- When passing breakdowns, always slow down to about 30km/h below the posted speed limit

-- Before you help at a breakdown, find a safe spot to pull over and take special care to avoid traffic when you leave your vehicle.
+- Before you help at a breakdown, find a safe spot to pull over and avoid traffic when you leave your vehicle.